onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Only that which can change can continue." - [James Carse](https://www.goodreads.com/quotes/975884-only-that-which-can-change-can-continue)

+> "The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking." - [Albert Einstein](https://www.goodreads.com/quotes/1799-the-world-as-we-have-created-it-is-a-process)

 > "Finite players play within boundaries; infinite players play with boundaries." - [James Carse](https://www.goodreads.com/quotes/1005320-finite-players-play-within-boundaries-infinite-players-play-with-boundaries)